- Boxes

 Its morphisms are single-sorted \(\mathcal{I}\)-functors between single-sorted \(\mathcal{I}\)-categories.

-Composition of morphisms is given by composition of single-sorted functors, which is well defined by Theorem 1.11.
+Composition of morphisms is given by composition of single-sorted functors.

-The identity morphism for each object is given by the identity single-sorted functor, which is well defined by Theorem 1.12.
+The identity morphism for each object is given by the identity single-sorted functor.

 Let \(C\) be a set whose elements will be called morphisms.
 The required data for defining a single-sorted \(\mathcal{I}\)-category structure on \(C\) consists of: